Testing & Certification

 Testing & certification is an essential part of the development of any new product, process, or system.
 The keys to a successful test program are effective planning including a detailed review of the test goals, certification requirements, statistical details, required accuracy, test environment and a scientific and systematic approach.

 Often associated with testing is the need for a formalised methodology to ensure conformance with standards or other requirements.
-Government, the manufacturer, the designer, investors, the customer, or even society in general can impose such standards. e3k can provide independent and professional written certification to any standards including to regulatory, and customer-focussed requirements.
+Government, the manufacturer, the designer, investors, the customer, or even society in general can impose such standards. e3k can provide independent and professional written certification to any standards including to regulatory, and customer-focused requirements.
 Final documentation can take the form of a detailed written report or simply a single-page certificate.

 e3k can help you with: